Our Commitment to Inclusion

-We value people of all cultures, languages, capacities, sexual orientations, gender identities and/or expressions.
+We value and include people of all cultures, languages, abilities, sexual orientations, gender identities, gender expressions and intersex status.
 We are committed to providing programs that are fully inclusive.
 We are committed to the safety and wellbeing of people of all ages, particularly children.

 Our values are:

 The Salvation Army is a worldwide movement known for its acceptance and unconditional love for all people.
 We love unconditionally, because God first loved us.